zhanglaura1/Data-Dashboard/README.md

 Submitted by: **Laura Zhang**

-This web app: **Find a new recipe to try by searching and filtering for a meal that fits your constraints.**
+This web app: **Find a new recipe to try by searching and filtering for a meal that fits your constraints.
+Recipes from Spoonacular API.**

 ## Functionality & Features
 - [X] **Clicking on an item in the list view displays more details about it**